 - Tip: avoid leaving open towels or clothes in the bathroom to keep the clean look.
 If you must, make rolls of the towels as you get to see in some hotel bathrooms, and keep it on the towel holder or the rack.

 For an efficient cleaning of the house, it is a must to vacuum and mop the floor of the entire house, making it spotless.
-You can read best vacuum for tile floors reviews to buy the best one for your house.
+You can read our best vacuum for tile floors review to buy the best one specifically for house.

 - To begin with, remove anything that might be scattered on the floor, and put them back in place.
 Nothing ruins the look of the house more than something scattered on the floor.